GNOME/gimp-help/documentation-guidelines.md

 - Never ever say "self explanatory" or something with a similar meaning.
 Always use an actual description, even if it means mostly repeating the option label or other relevant text.
+- Most documentation pages are structured the same way.
+Try to use the same sentences where possible to reduce work for translators.
+- Strings to be translated are in general divided per paragraph.
+Sometimes it can be advantagous to split a paragraph in two if it means that one part can be reused in other parts of the documentation and thus reducing work for translators.
 - Certain parts of the documentation are platform specific.
 We need to be clear about this when this is the case and where necessary explain it for each platform separately, e.g. when mentioning file paths.